RioRocker97/birb_classifier/developer_note.md

 - I'm confident enough that Docker Container is not so hard to use
 - How to use Pool and Thread ???
 Need to try them both for increasing performance
 - just realized that GCP's cloud run and cloud function can handle concurrency
+- .gitignore > .dockerignore // remember this so i don't have to waste time debugging cloud build AGAIN!!!
+    - is this only happened in GCP's cloud run ?
+    - why my container can build just fine with .dockerignore included but cloud run can't ????
+WTF /??
+- problem is fixed ! but this project need more polished (there's something i like to try before going LIVE)

 # Daily Progression
 - 19/7/2021 night